 3) TAKE 4) MAKE – functional laboratory testing – gut health analysis. e.g. testing for SIBO To treat the right, if any, infections or overgrowth of bugs like parasites, small bowel bacteria, or yeasts.
 This is part of PHASE 1-2.
 You might not need any special tests at all.

 E.g. Taking digestive enzymes with food or taking the right probiotics as recommended for you.
-Susannah takes care to consider the right dosage and how this will factor into your 4 PHASE Portfolio i.e. timing and bioavailability These are tailored to have the best possible effect on your overall health.
+Susannah takes care to consider the right dosage when treating psoriasis.
+How to treat psoriasis properly factors dosage into your 4 PHASE Portfolio due to timing and bioavailability.
+These are tailored to have the best possible effect on your overall health.
 Your Naturopathic Portfolio is an unique as your DNA.
 Our body systems are complex.
 Nutrition is an exact science.
 Your Portfolio is simple.
 EAT DRINK TAKE MAKE for you only.
 Taking extra omega 3 fat supplements may help cool inflammation in the gut.

 Gut-healing nutrients such as glutamine and zinc may work for you but it depends on what exactly needs healing, requires attention.